Javanisation

-Manifestation
+Javanese domination in Nusantara

 This Javanese cultural hegemony or domination could take form in various aspects.
 Such as physical through the expansions and settlements of Javanese diaspora outside their traditional homeland in Java.
 In spiritual and behavioural aspects, the Javanisation process includes the promotion of Javanese culture and values; such as obsession with elegance and refinements (Javanese: alus), subtleness, politeness, courtesy, indirectness, emotional restraint and consciousness to one's social stature.
 Javanese values harmony and social order highly, and abhorred direct conflicts and disagreements.
-These Javanese values were often promoted through Javanese cultural expressions, such as Javanese dance, gamelan, wayang and batik as national culture of Indonesia.
-It also being reinforced through adherence to Javanese adat (traditional rules) in ceremonies, such as Slametan, Satu Suro, Javanese wedding and Naloni Mitoni.
+These Javanese values were often promoted through Javanese cultural expressions, such as Javanese dance, gamelan, wayang, and batik as national culture of Indonesia.
+It also being reinforced through adherence to Javanese adat (traditional rules) in ceremonies, such as slametan, satu suro, Javanese wedding, and naloni mitoni.

 In the language aspect, such as the using of Javanese terms, idioms, and vocabularies outside of traditional Javanese language realm.
-For example, today it is commons for Indonesians to use Javanese terms to address people across Indonesia, such as "Mas" (to address the same of age or slightly older male) or "Mbak" (for female counterparts).
-It is common in national capital Jakarta; however, this phenomenon has somewhat alarmed the Malay and Minangkabau-speaking realms in Sumatra that considered it as a form of Javanisation and cultural imperialism.
+For example, today it is commons for Indonesians to use Javanese terms to address people across Indonesia, such as mas (to address the same of age or slightly older male) or mba (for female counterparts).
+It is common in national capital Jakarta; however, this phenomenon has somewhat alarmed the Malay and Minangkabau-speaking realms in Sumatra, also by the Sundanese neighbors in western part of Java, that considered it as a form of Javanization and cultural imperialism.

 In social and politics, the examples of perceived Javanisation such as numbers of Indonesian Presidents are always Javanese (even B. J. Habibie who is maternally Javanese — and Javanese kinship is bilineal).
 Also the alleged Javanese political dominance in government administrations, civil service, military and police, as well as Javanese traits in Indonesian political culture.

 Early history

 The island of Java has been a centre stage of Indonesian history for centuries, and Javanese people as the largest ethnic groups in Indonesia have been dominating the politics and social landscapes in the past as well as modern Indonesia.

-In its early stages, Javanese culture was heavily influenced by Indian Hindu-Buddhist civilisation.
+In its early stages, Javanese culture was heavily influenced by Indian Hindu-Buddhist civilization.
 The example of this process is the adoption of many Sanskrit loanwords into old Javanese, and the Javanisation of Indian Hindu epics such as Ramayana and Mahabharata into Javanese version, and incorporating local deities such as Semar and Punakawan into their Wayang Purwa stories.
 The process of adopting Hindu influences is described as the Sanskritisation of Java and the Javanisation of the Bharata.
 The blossoming of Javanese classical literature for example are the composing of Kakawin Ramayana and Arjunawiwaha.